11 Best Wireless Hacking Hardware Tools

 Source: flipperzero.one

-Everything is packed into a portable toy-like box and you can access all its functionality using the 5-button directional pad and the 1.4″ monochrome LCD display.
+Everything is packed into a portable toy-like box and you can access all its functionality using the 5-button directional pad and the 1.4″ monochrome LCD.

 Although Flipper Zero is a completely independent gadget that doesn’t require any additional devices, you can still extend its functionality by connecting it to other devices via the USB port or the GPIO Pins.
 It also ships with a 2000 mAh battery that can last up to 7 days (depending on usage).